Roblox: 2021–2025: Public listing and platform

 Roblox's business model throughout this time has continued to be based around creating a metaverse, and attempting to increase the platform's appeal.
-In 2021, Baszucki further detailed the companies vision for Roblox to become a metaverse, highlighting "eight different characteristics" that the platform would strive to accommodate for.
+In 2021, Baszucki further detailed the company's vision for Roblox to become a metaverse, highlighting "eight different characteristics" that the platform would strive to accommodate for.
 He also discussed the Ready Player One and Ready Player Two books as being inspirations for the company's ideas.
 Features that were added to Roblox during this time have included voice chat for users over the age of 13 that had their age verified through ID.
 Voice chat was then followed by facial animations based on the real-world motion tracking of the players face, which was announced in 2022 and released in 2023.
-In March 2024, two generative artificial intelligence tools that were added to Roblox Studio in an effort to speed up content creation.
+In March 2024, two generative AI tools that were added to Roblox Studio in an effort to speed up content creation.
 These tools were for automatic avatar customization and texture generation, the former being able to automatically convert three-dimensional body meshes into live-animated avatars and the latter creating textures of objects based on a text-to-image model.

-Also announced in 2022 were age ratings for games, a system created by the company to increase the platform's appeal to the young adult audience, which was the fastest growing demographic on Roblox, by allowing for more mature experiences.
+Also announced in 2022 were age ratings for games, a system created by the company to increase the platform's appeal to the young adult audience, which was the fastest growing demographic on Roblox, by allowing for more mature games.
 Initially, the highest rating that games could be given was 13+, although in June 2023, a 17+ rating was introduced that would permit games to feature more graphic violence, romantic themes and alcohol usage.
 Similarly, in November 2024, Roblox revamped its parental controls system, adding new safety measures for users under the age of 13, such as screen time and whether or not the child can exchange private messages with other users and allowing parents to create separate accounts to control their child's account.